sitecrafting/conifer/docs/README.md

 > #### Warning::ALPHA STATUS

-> Conifer is currently in what we consider a "stable alpha."
+> Conifer is in what we're calling a "stable alpha."
+This means that we consider the code production-ready and that breaking changes to the API are unlikely.
 Most of the code has been extracted from components already running in production.
+>
-We consider it production-ready.
-However, there may be lingering bugs and breaking changes to the API at this early stage.
+> **However, there may be lingering bugs and, if necessary, breaking changes at this early stage.**

 ## What is Conifer?